icarus-sullivan/serverless-plugin-modularize/README.md

 # serverless-plugin-modularize
 In large projects, modularizing serverless definitions can help clarify and keep code clean.
-This plugin seeks isolate modular code but merge it into the larger serverless context during deployment and local usage.
+This plugin seeks to isolate modular code but merge it into the larger serverless context during deployment and local usage.

 ![Downloads][link-download] ![Version][link-version] ![License][link-license]